 The course is designed so that it can be completed independently by the student, as a self-study.
 The Study Guides are meant to guide students through the entire course; lectures will support and reinforce content in the study guides.
 Lecture attendance is not mandatory; however, you are strongly advised to attend your lecture section until you are sure that a self-study method works for you.
 Whether you join lectures or not, it is your responsibility to check Courselink for important weekly notices regarding the course.

-The Handbook contains the eight Study Guide modules (SG 1 to 8) for this course - (please see page 3 of the outline).
+The Handbook contains the eight Study Guide modules (SG 1 to 8) for this course - (please see above).
 These eight modules cover the entire course and are designed so that you need never actually attend a lecture if you follow their advice scrupulously).
 Each module provides you with: